NostalgiaX/CSharp-Visio-Class-Diagram-Creator/README.md

 - Generic classes.
 - Better layout for arrows.
 - Faster creation (don't know if this is possible, due to the nature of calling commands in Visio).
+- Support for more frameworks (potentially rewriting it to be .NET standard, so it works for .NET core also)